kongzii/SwiftXGBoost/README.md

 # XGBoost for Swift

-Bindings for XGBoost system library.
+Bindings for the XGBoost system library.
+The aim of this package is to mimic XGBoost python bindings but, at the same time, utilize the power of Swift and C compatibility.
+Some things thus behave differently but should provide you maximum flexibility over XGBoost.

 ## Installation